-Here at Woburn we have one female Kunekune pig (sow) Oscar.
-Kune pigs are not a very active species, so you will most likely find her sleeping, wallowing in mud, or looking for her food.
+At Woburn Safari Park there is one female Kunekune pig called Oscar and one male Kunekune pig called Wellington.
+Kunekune pigs are not a very active species, so you will most likely find them sleeping, wallowing in mud, or looking for food.
 They are very intelligent animals, Oscar will sit on command for a food reward.

 Unlike other pig species the Kunekune can survive on a diet of grass alone.
 They do not dig and root in the ground like other pig species, preferring instead to forage for grasses and roughage.
 They will eat fruit, vegetables, and food scraps in a domestic setting.